 E.1.
-Verifying bacmid integrity in DH10VLP FactoryTM cells
+Verifying bacmid integrity in DH10MultiBac[TM] cells

-Streak DH10VLP FactoryTM cells (from agar stock) on LB plates containing kanamycin (50 μg/ml), tetracycline (10 μg/ml), Bluogal (100 μg/ml) or X-Gal (20 μg/ml) and IPTG (40 μg/ml) and incubate overnight at 37°C. All colonies should turn blue.
-Note that the dye reaction can take >24 hrs to develop completely.
+Streak DH10MultiBac^M or DH10EMBacY^Mcells on LB plates containing kanamycin (50 μg/ml), tetracycline (10 μg/ml), BluoGal (100 μg/ml) or X-Gal (20 μg/ml) and IPTG (40 μg/ml) and incubate overnight at 37°C. All colonies should turn blue.
+Note that the dye reaction can take >24 hrs. to develop completely.
 Working stock of bacmid-containing E.coli can then be prepared from individual colonies.
-If, after careful plating, a significant number of colonies show up white, then the stock is likely contaminated and you are advised to re-order bacmid stock (which will be provided free of charge).
+If, after careful plating, a significant number of colonies show up white, then the stock is likely contaminated and you are advised to re-order the cells.

 E.2.
-Preparing competent DH10VLP FactoryTM cells
+Preparing competent DH10MultiBac[TM]/DH10EMBacY cells